Consumer Federation of America

 The Consumer Federation of America (CFA) is a non-profit organization founded in 1968 to advance consumer interests through research, education and advocacy.

-According to CFA's website, its members are nearly 300 consumer-oriented non-profits, which themselves have a combined membership of 50 million people.
+The CFA's website states that its members are nearly 300 consumer-oriented non-profits, with a combined membership of 50 million people.
 CFA members include national organizations such as Consumers Union and U.S. PIRG, state and local consumer organizations, state and local protection agencies, credit unions, rural electric cooperatives and public power groups.
 Members pay dues ranging from under $100 to $20,000 per year, elect the board of directors and vote on policies.

-CFA has a wide range of activities and interests, many centered on scrutiny of businesses and their practices, products, and services by citizens, civic groups, the news media, and government regulatory agencies as a method of defending the interests of the public at large.
-It is generally regarded as liberal in the modern American sense of the term, and is associated with the consumer movement.
-CFA is headquartered in Washington, DC, with numerous state and local members.
+The CFA undertakes a wide range of activities and interests; many activities centre on scrutinizing businesses and their practices, products, and services by citizens, civic groups, the news media, and government regulatory agencies to defend the interests of the public at large.
+It is generally regarded as liberal in the modern American sense of the term and is associated with the consumer movement.
+The organization is headquartered in Washington, DC, with numerous state and local members.
 CFA is a 501(c)(3) organization.

-State consumer federations such as Consumer Federation of California, Alabama Arise, Chicago Consumer Coalition, Wisconsin Consumers League, and the North Carolina Consumers Council also exist, advocating for similar rules and regulations but with a narrower geographic focus.
+State consumer federations such as the Consumer Federation of California, Alabama Arise, Chicago Consumer Coalition, Wisconsin Consumers League, and the North Carolina Consumers Council also exist.
+These competitor federations advocate for similar rules and regulations but with a narrower geographic focus.
 All CFA member groups retain their autonomy.
-At the same time, their bylaws reflect a tendency to be united in purpose in order to more significantly impact public policy.
+At the same time, their bylaws reflect a tendency to be united in purpose to impact public policy more significantly.

 Origins and Leadership

 CFA emerged from a national consumer forum, called Consumer Assembly that was first held in April 1966 to advance new consumer protections.
 Encouraged by White House Consumer Adviser Esther Peterson, representatives from nearly 60 consumer groups, consumer cooperative groups, and industrial trade unions decided to form a permanent organization that was formally launched in April 1968.

 CFA made Consumer Assembly its annual conference and held this forum in conjunction with the organization’s annual meeting.
 At this meeting, member organizations elected a 40 to 43-person board of directors and debated and voted on policy resolutions for the organization.

 The CFA Board selected Erma Angevine as the organization’s first Executive Director.
-She served until 1973, then was followed by Carol Tucker Foreman (1973-1977), Kathleen O’Reilly (1977-1980), Stephen Brobeck (1980-2018), Jack Gillis (2018-2022).
+She served until 1973, then was followed by Carol Tucker Foreman (1973-1977), Kathleen O’Reilly (1977-1980), Stephen Brobeck (1980-2018), and Jack Gillis (2018-2022).
 Currently, Susan Weinstock is the CEO of CFA (2022–present).
 Retired Senator Howard Metzenbaum served as Honorary Chairman from 1995 to 2008.